Krushna-Nanda/University_exam/SECOND_SEMESTER_MCA/03_SE/unit2.md

 And if it's **16 marks**, add more examples, a diagram, or case study.

 🔥 Ready to write this and crush the exam!
 Want me to convert it into a memory cheat sheet too?

+Alright Krushna, let’s break down this question nicely so you can smash it in your exam! 💥

+---

+### Question:

+**What do you understand by the term “Requirement Elicitation”?
+Discuss any two techniques used for it.**

+---

+## ✅ **Answer:**

+---

+### 1️⃣ What is Requirement Elicitation?

+Requirement elicitation is the **process of collecting information** from clients, users, and stakeholders to understand what they want from the software.

+It’s like being a detective 🕵️‍♂️ who asks questions, gathers clues, and finds out the real needs behind the project.

+---

+### 2️⃣ Two Techniques Used for Requirement Elicitation:

+---

+#### a) **Interview**

+* A one-on-one or group conversation with stakeholders.
+* The analyst asks questions to discover detailed requirements.
+* Can be structured (with prepared questions) or unstructured (open discussion).

+**Example:** Talking to a hospital manager to understand how patient records are managed.

+---

+#### b) **Questionnaires/Surveys**

+* A set of written questions sent to many users to collect requirements quickly.
+* Useful when many people are involved and direct interviews are not possible.
+* Responses help identify common needs and preferences.

+**Example:** Sending a survey to doctors and nurses asking what features they want in a hospital management system.

+---

+### Bonus (if you want):

+Other techniques include **Workshops, Observation, Prototyping, and Document Analysis** but the question asks for any two.

+---

+### ✍️ **Summary:**

+> Requirement elicitation is the process of understanding what the client wants by gathering information using various techniques.
+Two common techniques are **interviews**, which involve direct communication, and **questionnaires**, which collect data from many users through written questions.

+---

+Let me know if you want me to add examples or make it even simpler!